 GAS Board Student Representative: Requirements for Nomination, Job Description & Duties

 Any nominee for the position of GAS Board Student Representative must be a student who is matriculated in a college-level degree-granting program that is focused in, but not restricted to, the field of glass and a current GAS student member.
 (Note: The student must be enrolled in a college program during their tenure on the Board.)
 It is recommended that the student has had a beginning relationship with GAS as his/her school's student liaison to the organization.
-Also recommended is that the student represent a different school other than the previous year's student representative (currently University of Wisconsin Stevens Point).
+Also recommended is that the student represent a different school other than the previous year's student representative (currently Rochester Institute of Technology).

 The post requires a minimum one-year commitment and a strong sense of responsibility for the duties the elected student is assigned.
 (The student may run for reelection for a potential maximum term of 3 years.)
-Position runs from November 2013 – June 2014).
+Position runs from November 2014 – June 2015).
 During the year, the student is expected to attend the Conference planning meeting and the Annual Conference (along with the other Board members), in addition to participating in the regular conference calls and the Board e-group dialogue.
 Travel to the Conference planning meeting is paid for by GAS, however the student is responsible for his or her own travel and accommodation at the conference.
-2014 Chicago GAS Conference: March 20-22
+2015 San Jose, CA GAS Conference: June 5-7

 Basically, the student representative functions as the primary intermediary (and liaison) between that part of the GAS membership that is comprised of students and the general membership (as represented by the standing board).
 Once on the Board, the student is placed on the Board's Education and Media Committees and works closely with the committees’ chairperson.
 Each committee meets monthly via teleconference or Skype.
 When possible, the incoming student representative will be mentored by the outgoing student member.
 The new student member is strongly encouraged to further develop his/her role on the Board as the position strives to identify and satisfy general student needs.